-Similarly, the vast majority of lawyers employed today are likely to have the same jobs in six months and those who are unemployed are likely to be fully employed in the same time frame.
+Similarly, the vast majority of lawyers employed today are likely to have the same jobs in six months, and those who are unemployed are likely to be fully employed sometime in 2009.

 There is a simple message in all of this.
-While CUTTENT

-employment statistics can be sobering and may

-make for good cocktail chat, it is important to keep a positive attitude and not to let your personal aspirations be ruled by these general trends.
+While current employment statistics can be sobering, it is important to keep a positive attitude and not to let your personal aspirations be ruled by these general trends.
 After all, if you are in the job market (due to a layoff or because you need a change), you are not looking for 100,000 jobs.
 You are only looking for one.